siemens/pydcc/README.md

 # Python library for handling digital calibration certificates (DCC)

-Library for handling DCCs according to the official release [1].
+Library for handling DCCs according to the official DCC release [1].

-This project is a joint initiative driven by the project GEMIMEG-II.
+This project is a joint initiative driven by the project [GEMIMEG-II.}(https://www.digitale-technologien.de/DT/Navigation/DE/ProgrammeProjekte/AktuelleStrategischeEinzelprojekte/gemimeg2/gemimeg2.html)

 Maintainer Andreas Tobola (Siemens)